coreexponentdev/frontend-developer-assessment/README.md

 Display the air quality of the corresponding cities, allowing the user to compare the two Gracefully handle any API or user errors
 Tool should be easily used by the general public

+You can test your application using the locations listed here: https://dolugen.github.io/openaq-browser/#/locations